kism/archivepodcast/README.md

 ### TODO

 - Update readme
-- Have some logic for the 404 page when using s3 as a backend
-- Add emoji to logging
 - Copy robots.txt to s3
+- Fix logic to not upload feeds to s3 every time